tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

 Going back to the earlier example problems, a way to guarantee data integrity is to make the client to compute a hash over the request's payload data and to include the hash in the request.
-The app servers, upon receiving the request, compute the hash and compare it to the expected one in the request.
+The application servers, upon receiving the request, compute the hash and compare it to the expected one in the request.
 If the computed hash equals the expected hash, the server may process the request.

 Data confidentiality can be achieved by using end-to-end encryption.